Rising Above Chaotic Likelihoods: Abstract

 \section{Abstract}

 Berliner (Likelihood and Bayesian prediction for chaotic systems, J. Am.
 Stat.
 Assoc.
-1991) identified a number of difficulties in using the likelihood function within the Bayesian paradigm for state estimation and parameter estimation of chaotic systems.
-Even when the equations of the system are given, he demonstrated ``chaotic likelihood functions" of initial conditions and parameter values in the 1-D Logistic Map.
-Chaotic likelihood functions, while ultimately smooth, have such complicated small scale structure as to cast doubt on the possibility of identifying high likelihood estimates in practice.
-In this paper, the challenge of chaotic likelihoods is overcome by embedding the observations in a higher dimensional sequence-space, which is shown to allow good state estimation with finite computational power.
-An Importance Sampling approach is introduced, where Pseudo-orbit Data Assimilation is employed in the sequence-space in order first to identify relevant pseudo-orbits and then relevant trajectories.
-Estimates are identified with likelihoods orders of magnitude higher than those previously identified in the examples given by Berliner.
-Importance Sampling uses the information from both system dynamics and observations.
-Using the relevant prior will, of course, eventually yield an accountable sample, but given the same computational resource this traditional approach would provide no high likelihood points at all.
-Berliner's central conclusion is supported. ``chaotic likelihood functions" for parameter estimation still pose challenge; this fact is used to clarify why physical scientists tend to maintain a strong distinction between the initial condition uncertainty and parameter uncertainty.
+1991) identified a number of difficulties in using the likelihood function within the Bayesian paradigm which arise both for state estimation and for parameter estimation of chaotic systems.
+Even when the equations of the system are given, he demonstrated ``chaotic likelihood functions" both of initial conditions and of parameter values in the Logistic Map.
+Chaotic likelihood functions, while ultimately smooth, have such complicated small scale structure as to cast doubt on the possibility of identifying high likelihood states in practice.
+In this paper, the challenge of chaotic likelihoods is overcome by embedding the observations in a higher dimensional sequence-space; this allows good state estimation with finite computational power.
+An importance sampling approach is introduced, where Pseudo-orbit Data Assimilation is employed in the sequence-space, first to identify relevant pseudo-orbits and then relevant trajectories.
+Estimates are identified with likelihoods orders of magnitude higher than those previously identified in the examples given by Berliner. {Pseudo-orbit Data Assimilation importance sampler exploits the information both from the model dynamics and from the observations.
+While sampling from} the relevant prior {(here, the natural measure)} will, of course, eventually yield an accountable sample, given the realistic computational resource this traditional approach would provide no high likelihood points at all. {While one of the challenges Berliner posed is overcome, his central conclusion is supported.} ``Chaotic likelihood functions" for parameter estimation still pose a challenge; this fact {helps clarify} why physical scientists maintain a strong distinction between the initial condition uncertainty and parameter uncertainty.